seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **DEMETRIUS**
 She hath no tongue to call, nor hands to wash;
-And so let’s leave her to her silent walks.
+And so let's leave her to her silent walks.

 **CHIRON**
-An ’twere my case, I should go hang myself.
+An 'twere my case, I should go hang myself.

 **DEMETRIUS**
 If thou hadst hands to help thee knit the cord.